Aloja/aloja-ml/README.md

 ### Files

 * **aloja_cli.r** The wrapper/interface to call functions and run experiments from command line.
 * **functions.r** The library with all the ALOJA functions, like learning methods and data-set treatments, called from the diverse scripts and interfaces.
-You can call this file directly using "devtools" package and "source\_url()".
+* **functions-azml.r** The library with all the ALOJA functions, adapted for be called from Microsoft AzureML (OLD)
-* **models.r** Some implemented models (e.g. RPart+PolyReg Trees), used by _functions.r_.
+* **models.r** Some implemented models used by _functions.r_.
 * **precision.r** Functions for computing precision of executions, also compare providers by similar executions, used by _functions.r_.
 * **relations.r** Functions for computing simple relations between features of executions, used by _functions.r_.
 * **searchtrees.r** Functions for representing execution datasets as a tree, used by _functions.r_.
 * **deprecated.r** Functions in disuse or deprecated from _functions.r_, kept for legacy.
-* **functions-azml.r** The library with all the ALOJA functions, adapted for be called from Microsoft AzureML (OLD)
 * **aloja-dataset.csv** Example Datasets (mush check headers before using with _aloja\_cli.r_.

 ### Requirements

-* Rcran
+* R and required packages: base, arules, e1071, kknn, nnet, optparse, RSNNS, rms, rpart, session, snowfall, stringr ...and dependencies.
 * build-essential
-* R required packages: base, arules, e1071, kknn, nnet, optparse, RSNNS, rms, rpart, snowfall, stringr ...and dependencies.
-* R required packages (for legacy): session ...and dependencies.

 ### R Installation